opf/openproject/docs/installation-and-operations/installation/docker/README.md

 OPENPROJECT_HTTPS=true
 ```

-And then you'll need to pass the environment variable to the respective containers you want to set it one.
+And then you'll need to pass the environment variable to the respective containers you want to set it on.
 For most OpenProject environment variables, this will be for `x-op-app`:

 ```yaml
 version: "3.7"